 Far from the flattened, grilled cheese sandwiches we were served at Camp Echo, Jo makes healthy and delicous dishes like this salad.
 According to Jo, she was recommended the recipe by her sister-in-law when she needed to lose some extra pregnancy weight.
 A fan of this salad because “it’s full of crunchy vegetables,” and it also helped her lose 2 stone (what is that in pounds any way?), Jo has kept it a part of her normal meal rotation.
 Besides, in Jo’s own words, “if you don’t mind chopping, this is an easy salad to pull together.”
 Sign us up.

-1 mugful (prob 1 or 2 cups I should think) of brown rice, cooked according to instructions
+- 1 or 2 cups of brown rice, cooked according to instructions

-Make up the dressing (minus parsley and celery leaves) and add to the cooked rice (while still warm) and adsuki beans.
+Make up the dressing (minus parsley) and add to the cooked rice (while still warm) and adzuki beans.
 Mix well.

-When cold add the chopped mixed vegetables mixing them in lightly.
+When cold, add the chopped mixed vegetables mixing them in lightly.
 Season again if required.
-Serve with a sprinkle of chopped parsley and celery leaves.
+Serve with a sprinkle of chopped parsley

 Cleo didn’t help with this dish since she’s more a baker.
 You’re actually more likely to find Harvey in the kitchen because he now sports a cooking badge from Cub Scouts.
 And since they’re both robust eaters, this salad is a family favorite.
 Although, Cleo pretty much eats anything if it means she can one up her brother.
 (After all, this is a kid who decided to eat pickles one morning for breakfast.)
 Sigh….If only she hate kale and he ate tomatoes.
 Then everything really would be rosy in the English countryside.